Read more about

 Edward William Brooke III, Massachusetts

 Edward William Brooke III was born in 1919 in Washington, DC.
-He attended one of the prestigious schools for African American and graduated in 1836.
+He attended one of the most prestigious schools for African Americans and graduated in 1836.
 He was enlisted in the army in 1941 after his graduation from Howard University.
 In 1950, he lost his bid for the Massachusetts House of Representative.
 In 1966, he was finally elected to the Congress on his third attempt where he served for two terms from 1967 to 1979.
 Brooke championed against discrimination, especially in housing.

 Carol Moseley Braun, Illinois

 Carol Moseley Braun was the first African-American woman to be elected to the Congress.
 She represented Illinois from 1993 to 1999.
-Born in 1947, Moseley Braun is a renowned lawyer in the United States, a graduate of the University of Illinois.
+Born in 1947, Moseley Braun is a renowned lawyer in the United States, and a graduate of the University of Illinois.
 She was first elected to the Illinois House of Representative in 1978 where she also served as assistant to the Majority leader.
 In 2004 she vied for the presidency but finished a distant third.